 Now, design an experiment to determine how temperature, chemicals, and stirring might affect the process of curd formation.
-Note the details in Table 1, and the time when these were set up.
-If you wish to check the presence of any other substance or the effects of any other processes on curd formation, you may do so.
+Note the details in table 1, and the time when these were set up.
+If you wish to check the effects of any other substance or any other processes on curd formation, you may do so.